armaxri/vscode-action-group-executer/README.md

 * Select processes via command and kill them.
 * Select processes via command and send some input.
 * Added send some input to the process behind the selected document.
+* Added debugging of processes by converting processes to debug sessions using templates.

 ### 0.0.8